-Have you ever tried making an herbal infusion?
+Have you ever tried making an herbal oil infusion for homemade body oil?
 You can transfer the aromatic and healing benefits of flowers, herbs or tea into oil - or even water or alcohol - by soaking them together.
-I’ve tried two methods, solar and heat infusions, with a variety of carrier oils – coconut, almond, olive and jojoba.
-It’s a simple process – here’s how to infuse body oil, 2 easy ways!

 How to make solar-infused oil

-Letting the heat of the sun do the infusing work for you takes a bit longer, but the results are just as amazing - and you get to enjoy looking at your pretty bottles every day.
+It may take a bit longer to allow the heat of the sun to do the infusing work for you, but the results are amazing - and you get to enjoy looking at your pretty bottles every day.
 I used solar infusion for these botanical colognes (using vodka instead of oil and fresh citrus and herbs) and these headache and healing balms.

 How to make heat-infused oil

 These methods are a little quicker, but excess heat can lessen the herb's healing properties, so make sure to take it low and slow.